Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 • Using assessment data to inform instruction rather than label or track children

-By addressing these challenges thoughtfully, we can continue to enhance the quality and impact of early childhood education, ensuring that all children have the opportunity to build strong foundations for lifelong learning and success.
+By addressing the challenges in a thoughtful manner, we can continue improving the quality of early childhood education and ensuring all children are given the chance to develop strong foundations that will lead to lifelong success and learning.

-FAQ 1: When should formal early childhood education start?
+FAQ 1: At what age should formal early childhood education begin?

-FAQ 2: How can parents support early childhood education at home?
+FAQ 2: What can parents do to support their child's education at home

 • Engaging in conversations and encouraging language development